-Memorial DriveThis road houses offices for the Graduate School, Radio Station, University Communications and Marketing, Creative Services, and Studio 150.
+Memorial DriveThis road houses offices for the Radio Station, University Communications and Marketing, and The Student Health Clinic.

 Dover Campus CenterThe Welcome Center is the first stop for all University admissions guests, visitors needing directions to their on-campus destination, and those seeking for information about any campus event or program.
 Hours of operation are 8 a.m. – 5 p.m., Monday–Friday.

-The following are located within the Dover Campus Center (DCC): the Offices of Undergraduate Admissions, Financial Planning, Board of Advisors Conference Room, the Student Cafeteria, Bailey Faculty Dining Room, Ritch Banquet Hall, Freedom Hall Veteran’s lounge, ROTC program and office classroom, Registrar Services, Student Accounts, and Chick-Fil-A.
+The following are located within the Dover Campus Center (DCC): the Offices of Undergraduate Admissions, Financial Planning, Board of Advisors Conference Room, the Student Cafeteria, Bailey Faculty Dining Room, Ritch Banquet Hall, Freedom Hall Veteran’s lounge, ROTC program and office classroom, Registrar Services, Student Accounts, and Bo’s Smokehouse.

 Bell TowerThe Hollifield Carillon, dedicated in April 1997, has quickly become a focal point for campus.
 Nearly 60 feet tall, the tower houses 48 bells and overlooks Lake Hollifield.
 In addition to majestic, hourly chimes and varied selections that ring out across campus daily, the carillon is also played for special events and concerts.
 It has been hailed by architecture and technology experts as the most modern, unique structure of its kind in America.